Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

 Computers and other “Old Tech”

-Currys PC World at Unit 1, Treliske Retail Park, Truro (near the hospital) provides a recycling service for a wide range of “old tech”.
+Currys PC World at Unit 1, Treliske Retail Park, Truro TR1 3LN provide a comprehensive recycling service for a wide range of “old tech”.
 For full details visit

 https://www.currys.co.uk/gbuk/techtalk/recycling-electronics-couldnt-be-easier/